sabifo4/sabifo4.github.io/01_about.md

    * **Demonstrator (TA): Statistics for Bioinformaticians**
    Module BIO782P, Graduate level (MSc programme in Bioinformatics), Queen Mary University of London.

-   * **Teaching Assistant (TA): Computational Molecular Evolution course**
-   Providing support to the participants which ranged from software installation and usage to the theoretical background of using these bioinformatics tools to study molecular evolution.

 <br />